bugale/bugalint/README.md

   `--show-error-end` in mypy's command line to have the richest SARIF.

 - `markdownlint`: The format of [markdownlint](https://github.com/markdownlint/markdownlint) linter's default output.

+- `SARIF`: A [standard format for static analysis](https://sarifweb.azurewebsites.net/).
+This is useful if you already have a SARIF file and want to create a summary for it, or create comments on the PR.

 #### Input Regex Named Groups